 IA‑CEPA will strengthen and shape Australia's goods trade with Indonesia for decades to come as our economies evolve and grow.
-Indonesia is currently Australia's 14th largest goods trading partner, and IA‑CEPA will provide a significant boost to develop this relationship further.
+In 2018, Indonesia is Australia's 13th largest goods trading partner, and IA‑CEPA will provide a significant boost to develop this relationship further.

 IA‑CEPA offers win-win opportunities for business in both countries.
 Building on the benefits of the ASEAN-Australia-New Zealand Free Trade Agreement, IA‑CEPA will provide improved goods access to the markets of both countries.
 IA-CEPA will also lead to stronger value-chains between Australian and Indonesian business, working together to become a regional powerhouse.

 - Over 99 per cent of Australian originating goods exports to Indonesia will enter duty free or under significantly improved or preferential arrangements.

 - Australia will eliminate all of our remaining tariffs on imports of Indonesian goods from entry into force (EIF).

 - These outcomes, combined with a program of economic cooperation under IA-CEPA, will help boost bilateral trade as well as exports to third-country markets from both parties.